cdurden/teaching_assets/md/md/schedule.md

   <ul>
     <!-- Learning Goals -->
     <li>
-    I can solve linear inequalities in one variable and graph the solutions on a number line.
+    I can solve linear inequalities in one variable, graph the solutions, and check that the solutions make sense.
     </li>
     <li>
     I can check that my solution to an inequality makes sense by checking points in the solution set. <!-- TODO: revise -->